TobiKehinde/Google-Data-Analytics-Capstone/README.md

 # Analyze Phase:

-Various metrics that could differentiate casual riders from members include; _Trip counts, Trip duration, Bike Use, and Routes Use_.
+Various metrics that differentiate casual riders from members based on the available data include; _Trip counts, Trip duration, Bike type, and Routes taken_.
+These metrics were analyzed to differentiate casual riders from members.
+A summary report is shown below;
-_Trip count_: Out of 5,776,703 trips, casual riders had 2,342,493 (40.55%) while member riders had 3,434,210 (59.45%).
-The count of trips taken every day of the week was consistent with Casual riders having lower trips than Members.
+_Trip counts_: Out of 5,776,703 trips, casual riders had 2,342,493 (40.55%) while member riders had 3,434,210 (59.45%).
+The count of trips taken by day of the week was consistent with Casual riders having lower trips than Members.
 _Trip duration_: The average trip duration for Casual riders was 28.88 minutes and 12.56 minutes for Members.
-Trip duration for Casual riders taken every day of the week was consistently higher than for Members.
+Trip duration for Casual riders taken by day of the week was consistently higher than for Members.
-_Bike use_: Both casual riders and members use classic and electric bikes in high proportion.
-However, docked bikes are not used by Members.
+_Bike use_: Both casual riders and members use classic and electric bikes.
+However, docked bikes are not used by Member riders.
 _Routes use_: Top routes used by Casual riders and Members are different.

 # Share Phase:

 Findings:
-_Trip counts_: Annual members had significantly higher ride counts compared to casual riders, indicating their higher level of engagement and regular use of the bike-sharing service.
+_Trip counts_: Member riders had significantly higher ride counts compared to casual riders, indicating their higher level of engagement and regular use of the bike-sharing service.
 _Trip duration_: Casual riders’ average trip duration was more than twice Member riders and consistent through each day of the week.
 _Bike Use_: Member riders do not use Cyclistic docked bikes.
-_Routes Use_: Routes preferred by Casual riders are different from the routes of Members.
+_Routes Use_: Routes preferred by Casual riders are different from the routes of Member riders.

 Visualization and Presentation were used to effectively communicate the findings and key takeaways.